 The Complete Edition also won't get you the new operators and stuff coming in Year Three in 2018, although it's possible that Ubisoft will update this edition to include it.

 Yeah—they're called "Alpha Packs."
 They only contain cosmetic items: weapon and operator skins of varying rarity, as well as 'charms,' a set of decorative keychains that can be attached to any primary or secondary weapon.

-Alpha Packs aren't the only way to acquire this stuff: you can also buy cosmetics individually or in bundles in Siege's in-game store for renown or R6 Credits, the game's cash currency.
+You don't have to pay to open Alpha Packs awarded to you by Siege, and you can also buy cosmetics individually or in bundles in Siege's in-game store for renown or R6 Credits, the game's cash currency.